laurencelundblade/QCBOR/README.md

 ## Code Status

-This version with Spiffy Decode in fall of 2020 is stable, but not quite to the commercial quality level of the previous code.
+This version with spiffy decode in fall of 2020 is stable, but not quite to the commercial quality level of the previous code.
 A little more testing is necessary for it to be at the previous commercial quality level.

+Encoding features are generally mature, well tested and commercial quality.

 QCBOR was originally developed by Qualcomm.
 It was [open sourced through CAF](https://source.codeaurora.org/quic/QCBOR/QCBOR/) with a